Hitler's Table Talk: Controversies

 In 2016, historian Mikael Nilsson argued that Hugh Trevor-Roper failed to disclose source-critical problems, including evidence that significant portions of the English translation were translated directly from Genoud's French edition and not the original German Bormann-Vermerke as claimed by Trevor-Roper in his preface.
 Nilsson maintains that this information was likely known to Trevor-Roper because it was laid out in the publishing contract that the "translation into English will be made on the basis of the French version by François Genoud".
 Nilsson concludes that "the translation process was highly doubtful; the history of the manuscript from conception to publication is mysterious at best, and it is impossible to be sure that the majority of the entries are in fact authentic (that is, actual statements by Hitler as opposed to things he could have said)".
 For this reason, Nilsson argues that Hitler should not be listed as its author because it is not clear "how much of it is Hitler's words as they were spoken, and how much is a product of the later recollection and editing process".
 Nilsson would develop this argument further in his 2020 book which further demonstrated the source-critical problems of Hitler's Table Talk and revealed that The Testament of Adolf Hitler was a forgery by Francois Genoud.
 Mikael Nilsson concludes his book with the following statement: “However, and this is very important, the results presented in this book should absolutely not be interpreted as meaning that the table talks are not authentic.
 They really are, at least for the most part, memoranda of statements that Hitler made at some point or another in his wartime HQs.
-They were made by either Heim, Picker, Müller, or Bormann, although there are also some notes that have no name attached to them.”; essentially Nilsson's view is that the German version is a second-hand version of the original notes of the time, most of which were in the possession Genoud, but their derivations reflect bias of the writers and unreliable accounting of what Hitler said, and can't even be checked against the original notes that have been lost.
-Many years later Albert Speer recalled that on one occasion when Hitler expressed hope even after 1942 that the Catholic and Protestant Churches could be reunited under him as head of state and the church similar to the Anglican Church of England, but that Martin Bormann did not record this as he would other statements from Hitler.
+They were made by either Heim, Picker, Müller, or Bormann, although there are also some notes that have no name attached to them.”
+Essentially, Nilsson's view is that the German version is a second-hand version of the original notes of the time, most of which were in the possession of Genoud; their derivations reflect the biases of the writers and present an unreliable accounting of Hitler's words that cannot be checked against the original notes that have been lost.
+Albert Speer later recalled that on one occasion when Hitler expressed hope, even after 1942, that the Catholic and Protestant Churches could be reunited under him as head of state and the church (similar to the Anglican Church of England), Martin Bormann did not record this as he would other statements from Hitler.